blackbirdcrew/BLOG/_posts/2019-10-18-SOQL-Tutorial-For-Admins.md

 This clause precedes the starting row for our data retrieval.

-**Offset example 1**: We want our results to show us the first five records that don’t have Barcelona as Billing City, skipping the first two rows.
+We want our results to show us the first five records that don’t have Barcelona as Billing City, skipping the first two rows.

 `SELECT Name, BillingCity, LastModifiedDate FROM Account WHERE BillingCity != 'Barcelona' LIMIT 5 OFFSET 2`